codefellows-seattle-dotnet-401d3/Lab05-OOP-Principles/Zoo/Readme.md

 ## Create A Zoo
 One of the thing that make C# such a powerful language is the fact that we have object oriented programming.
 In object oriented programming we have classes.
 We can have many classes do many different things.
-One of the ways we are learning is to build out a Zoo which makes a hierarchy class with Person.cs-> {properties} -> Policeman.cs -> {properties} -> TrafficCop.cs -> {Policeman properties/Person properties}.
+One of the ways we are learning is to build out a Zoo which makes a hierarchy class
-We are building out a zoo which if filled with animals, each animal has its own objects inside of them with properites.

 ## Author:
 Tiger Hsu